 "What is Juneteenth?"

 Juneteenth is a national holiday celebrating the abolishment of slavery.
 It originated in Galveston, Texas in 1865 on June 19th.
+Hence the name Juneteenth.
 Federal troops arrived and declared that all slaves be freed.
 This happened nearly three years later after the Emancipation Proclamation had been signed.
 Throughout this process the export of slaves from Africa to the United States ended.
+Texas was the first state to make this a national holiday, soon after nearly all 50 states started to recognize Juneteenth as an official holiday.
+On this day educational events, family gatherings, festivals, etc. takes place in many black communities and households.